DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

 transitory and generally without rules or order.^^ [^20]

-In *The Archaeology of the Frivolous’,* Jacques Derrida argues, among other things, that frivolity is always seen as ‘bad’ and ‘dangerous’ and that we can use it to disturb and deconstruct views that are taken for granted.[^21] Indeed, one of the key points we want to
+In *The Archaeology of the Frivolous* Jacques Derrida argues, among other things, that frivolity is always seen as ‘bad’ and ‘dangerous’ and that we can use it to disturb and deconstruct views that are taken for granted.[^21] Indeed, one of the key points we want to